Scott Danner

 Notable Cases

-• Lead trial counsel for aerospace start-up Zunum Aero Inc., winning a jury verdict finding Boeing liable for $81.3 million for misappropriating substantial trade secrets related to the development of electric and hybrid-electric aircrafts.
-That award is subject trebling and attorneys' fees, in the court’s discretion, based on that jury’s finding that Boeing’s conduct was willful and malicious.
-The verdict was reported upon in Forbes, Reuters, MSN, the Seattle Times, and various legal publications.
+- Lead trial counsel for aerospace start-up, Zunum Aero Inc., winning a jury verdict in the U.S. District Court for the Western District of Washington finding Boeing liable for $81.3 million for misappropriating substantial trade secrets related to the development of hybrid-electric aircraft.
+The trial was reported by Forbes, Reuters, MSN, the Seattle Times, and various legal publications.

-• H.I.G.
-Capital LLC, a private equity firm, in Delaware state court litigation asserting claims against the Audax Group, another private equity firm, for fraud in connection with the $900 million+ sale of a portfolio company in 2022.
+- Counsel for H.I.G.
+Capital LLC, a private equity firm, in Delaware Superior Court and the Delaware Court of Chancery, asserting claims against the Audax Group, another private equity firm, for fraud in connection with the $900 million+ sale of a portfolio company in 2022.

-• Melody Capital Partners, an investment fund, as plaintiff in various litigations and out-of-court foreclosures under the Uniform Commercial Code resulting from defaults under loan agreements secured by equity interests, real estate, and fine art, among other collateral.
+- Counsel for investment fund, Melody Capital Partners, as plaintiff in various litigations and out-of-court foreclosures under the Uniform Commercial Code resulting from defaults under loan agreements secured by equity interests, real estate, and fine art, among other collateral.

-• Several indigent criminal defendants in appeals to the Appellate Division, First Department and New York Court of Appeals, including obtaining leave and prevailing on an appeal setting important limits on New York’s “mini-RICO” statute, resulting in the unanimous reversal of his client’s conviction and dismissal of the indictment.
+- Counsel for several indigent criminal defendants in appeals to the Appellate Division, First Department and New York Court of Appeals, including obtaining leave and prevailing on an appeal setting important limits on New York’s “mini-RICO” statute (a state analogue to the federal Racketeer Influenced and Corrupt Organizations Act), resulting in the unanimous reversal of his client’s conviction and dismissal of the indictment.

 News and Writings